coastalwhite/intro-power-analysis/src/aes/automate.md

 ## Cracking the entire key

 Cracking the entire key is as easy as adding another `for` loop.
-This loop will go through all sub-keys and pick an best guess for each sub-key.
+This loop will go through all sub-keys and pick the best guess for each sub-key.

 This will turn the first piece of code into the second piece of code.